CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 You can update the Cloud simply by restarting it, if you have set `auto-update` to `true` in the `launcher.cnl` file.
 Otherwise, you can replace the `launcher.jar` with the [3.4.0 build](https://cloudnetservice.eu/cloudnet/version/release/3.4.0/CloudNet.zip) from our download server.

-**Please be aware that Nodes running on v3.3 are able to connect to v3.4 nodes!
+**Please be aware that Nodes running on v3.3 are not able to connect to v3.4 nodes!
 Therefore, you need to update all your nodes at the same time.**

 ## New SpigotMC design {#new-spigotmc-design}